 The first year of ski school with the boys was full of trial and error in regards to what gear was going to keep them warm and dry.
-Now that we've got at least 50 days of ski school under our belt I wanted to share our top picks for a successful day on the slopes!
+Now that we've got at least 5 years of ski school under our belt I wanted to share our top picks for a successful day on the slopes!
+All links have been updated as of 01/31/23

 1. I'm going to start with base layers, this is the foundation of every ski outfit.
 I'm a huge fan of merino wool, for it's quality, breathability, and warmth.
 Yes, it comes with a hefty price tag but it's well worth it.
 You're going to pass these down from kid to kid and the cheaper polyester versions are not going to last like you want them to.
 My fave is Helly Hansen, which are sold in sets (most are not), they wash well, are extremely warm and they offer different styles for different levels of warmth.